 Common symptoms include stiff joints, especially when getting up in the morning or after sitting down for a while.
 Some people experience fatigue and a general feeling of being unwell.

-The Rheumatoid Arthritis Support Network estimates that RA affects up to 1% of the world’s population and over 1.3 million people in America.
+The Rheumatoid Arthritis Support Network estimates that RA affects up to 1% of the world’s population and over 1.3 million people in the United States.

 RA is an autoimmune disease.
 It is also a systemic disease, which means it can affect the whole body.
 It occurs when a person’s immune system mistakes the body’s healthy tissues for foreign invaders.